mbpod10/DRF_CUSTOM_USERS/README.md

 Therefore, endpoint for this method will be http://127.0.0.1:8000/api/users/login/ as a POST request

-1. Extract the username and password
+1. Extract the username and password from request
 2. If username and password exist, create a variable user and authenticate
 3. If no user variable exists (invalid username or pass), send a message of invalid credentials
 4. If there is a user, serialize the user object and many to false